 What do I think about it?
-Do I still recommend that 24 millimeters 1.4 yes or no, or are it better to get a zoom lens, maybe a little wider?
+Do I still recommend 24 millimeters, 1.4 yes or no, or is it better to get a zoom lens, maybe a little wider?
 Let’s answer that question together.

 It has been one of my favorite lenses over the past year, and I want to tell you if it’s worth it or not.

 What I love about my 24 millimeters is 1.4.
 First of all, and that’s something I think we can all agree on, it is tiny.

 It is 200 grams lighter than any other 24 millimeters.

 It’s a great lens also to scare people off that 24 millimeter 1.4 is small tiny convex fits in your hand, fits in your pocket, and most importantly is not going to scare off anyone actually.